“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ non-drowsy cold medicine

-◊ 5-Hour energy drink or chocolate-covered espresso beans
+◊ stash of 5-Hour energy drinks or chocolate-covered espresso beans

 ◊ lip balm